Fractions & Decimals

 Even a simple calculator can produce the wrong answer if the wrong values are entered or if the formula does not match the real situation.
 The safest workflow is to check the intent first, then the inputs, then the formula, and only then the final output.

-1. Enter the fraction, decimal, or operation values in the exact order shown on the form.
+1. Enter numerators, denominators, decimals, or operations in the same order shown by the form.

 ReferenceValueWhy it matters